Foundation Models for Logistics: Toward Certifiable, Conversational Planning Interfaces: Related Work

-\paragraph{Neurosymbolic and verification-informed planning} There is growing interest in combining neural models with symbolic verification or formal reasoning systems, especially in robotics and planning \cite{Yang2024, Yang2024AAMAS}.
-Neurosymbolic architectures use high-level domain knowledge to constrain or post-process the outputs of neural networks, offering correctness guarantees.
-Recent work uses decision-boundary distances to provide probabilistic guarantees on specification compliance \cite{Yang2025RepV}.
-Our work extends these ideas to the problem of natural language goal understanding in logistics, using confidence-aware learning to balance accessibility and verifiability.
+\paragraph{Neurosymbolic and verification-informed planning.} Recent works combines neural models with symbolic verification or formal reasoning systems for robotics and planning tasks, offering correctness guarantees \citep{chen2025learning, Yang2024, li2024formal, Yang2024AAMAS}.
+The VLL agent extends the neurosymbolic and verification ideas to the problem of natural language goal interpretation in logistics, using uncertainty-aware learning to balance accessibility and verifiability.

-\paragraph{LLMs in logistics and control} LLMs have been recently explored for planning and decision-making in logistics and control tasks \cite{berbeglia2010dynamic, bertsimas2019airlift, delanovic2024airlift}.
-However, existing approaches often treat LLMs as black-box solvers, focusing on task execution rather than alignment and verification.
-Our work departs from this line by focusing on goal understanding and structured reformulation, while incorporating uncertainty-aware mechanisms to support human-in-the-loop verification.